Fagertveit/newsapp/README.md

 <h1>Newsapp</h1>
 <p>Newsapp is a simple CRUD application written in PHP to handle a news article site.</p>
 <p>The application features a pretty url router and RESTful API for management of articles, it also have a basic interface where the client can either read the articles or login as admin to administrate articles</p>
-<p>When administrating articles the application uses a simple javascript interface to communicate with the API through ajax calls.</p>
+<p>When administrating articles the application uses a simple javascript interface to communicate with the API through ajax calls.
+The application response with json.</p>
 <p>The following is valid routes: </p>
 <table>
 	<thead>